-Three titles for the Berlinale Special section were also announced: U.S. documentary “Watergate”; German-Austrian miniseries “Brecht,” to which Netflix owns most rights; and India-produced “Gully Boy,” which will have a gala screening.
+Three titles for the Berlinale Special section were also announced: U.S. documentary “Watergate”; German-Austrian miniseries “Brecht,” and India-produced “Gully Boy,” which will have a gala screening.

 “Watergate,” which premiered at Telluride and aired on History, looks at the scandal that brought down President Richard Nixon.
 Director Charles Ferguson helmed the Academy Award-winning “Inside Job” and the Oscar-nominated “No End in Sight.”

 Danish director Lone Scherfig’s “The Kindness of Strangers,” an English-language ensemble piece that takes place in a New York restaurant, was previously announced as the festival’s Feb.
 7 opener.
 Oscar-winning French actress Juliette Binoche will oversee the main competition jury.